Aurora Logo

 It grew rapidly in 2014 by adding new routes and increasing the number of flights.
 An important step was the creation of a head hub at Vladivostok International Airport, which helped connect Vladivostok with many other places in the Far East and beyond.

 The next two years, 2015 and 2016, saw more growth.
 The airline opened new bases at Khabarovsk Novy Airport and Yuzhno-Sakhalinsk Airport, expanding its regional reach.
-It updated its fleet with new, efficient planes like the Airbus A319 and Bombardier Q400.
+It updated its fleet with new, efficient aircraft such as the Airbus A319 and the Bombardier Q400.

-By 2017, led by CEO Konstantin Sukhorebrik, the airline had become a top regional airline in the Russian Far East.
-It started flying internationally to cities like Seoul and Tokyo, connecting the Far East with the wider world.
+By 2017, under CEO Konstantin Sukhorebrik, the airline had become a leading regional carrier in the Russian Far East.
+It began flying internationally to cities such as Seoul and Tokyo, connecting the Far East with the wider world.

 It has faced challenges, especially due to the global impact of the COVID-19 pandemic, and has had to cut flights and suspend many routes.

 Despite these challenges, the company adapted quickly by implementing strict safety measures and focusing on essential domestic flights.
-As travel limits began to ease in 2021 and 2022, they slowly started rebuilding their network and frequency of flights.
+As travel limits eased in 2021 and 2022, airlines gradually rebuilt their networks and flight frequencies.

-Almost ten years after its founding, the company is still a key player in the aviation sector in Russia’s Far East.
-It has a broad network of routes and a modern fleet and is committed to serving its customers well.
+Almost 10 years after its founding, the company remains a key player in the aviation sector in Russia’s Far East.
+It has a broad network of routes, a modern fleet, and is committed to serving its customers well.

 Meaning and History